nipatriknilsson/unittest/README.md

 # unittest
 Unit testing of applications are one essential step for getting all programming done correctly.
 The concept used by this unit-testing script is to find all functions with the correct signature and call them one by one from a main function.
 It is done in C++, but I'm sure it can easily be adopted by all programming languages supported by gcc.
+The script is tested with Ubuntu Linux.

 ~~~
 $ unittest --help